 Having a snowball fight to practice comparing and contrasting skills does require a little prep work, but not much.

-As I explain how to prepare for a snowball fight, I’m going to use a simplified example comparing and contrasting dogs and cats.
+I'm going to use the example of comparing dogs and cats to help make the instructions more clear.
 However, you can use this method to compare and contrast anything.
 (You can check out other comparing and contrasting ideas here.)

 3. Post the Signs in different areas around the room (possibly the 4 corners).

 Repeat this, writing a new statement on a new blank sheet of paper.
-I might write "4 legs and a tail" for my next statement, which would correspond to the sign "Both Cats and Dogs.”
+I might write "4 legs and a tail" for my next statement, which would correspond to the sign "Both Animals."

 Continue this process until you have at least one sheet of paper for each student.
 These will be your snowballs.

-Before having the snowball fight, make sure students are very aware of your rules and expectations.
+Before having the snowball fight, make sure your 3rd, 4th, and 5th grade students are very aware of your rules and expectations.
 Walk them through the steps below so that your snowball fight will be safe, fun, and productive instead of chaotic.

-In my cat and dog example, the student who found the snowball that said "4 legs and a tail" would go stand next to the sign that said "Both Cats and Dogs.”
+In my cat and dog example, the student who found the snowball that said "4 legs and a tail" would go stand next to the sign that said "Both Animals."

 As students stand with their snowball next to a sign, quickly check to make sure they are standing in the correct spot.
 If the same students are repeatedly in the wrong spot, you know they are struggling with this skill.